patrovite/Course_Generator/doc/en/md/07-Tabs.md

 The button ![](./images/Tabs/save_csv.png) saves the table data in CSV format in order to be used in a spreadsheet (Excel, OpenOffice Calc ...).
 The button ![](./images/Tabs/refresh.png) allows you to refresh the data.

+A double clic on a line open's the line editor for the corresponding point.